Examining Options for FX Hedging

 Companies can also manage in the short-term or the longer-term, depending on the profile of the underlying FX risks and the overall risk management aim of the company.
 Typically, optimal tenor for FX options programs is between 12-36 months.

-Choi also notes that options are also often used to manage large one-off FX risks (such as that presented by cross-border mergers and acquisitions (M&A) activity), as well as for operational FX exposures from ongoing business operations.
+Options are also often used to manage large one-off FX risks (such as that presented by cross-border mergers and acquisitions (M&A) activity), as well as for operational FX exposures from ongoing business operations.

 “The design of the options strategy is as unique as the company’s individual FX risks, and we work with all types of companies to ensure they implement options strategies that are efficient in terms of cost while ensuring it creates the level of future price certainty that aligns with the firm's risk management philosophy,” says Choi.